-To know whether the Bank and our client countries are on track to end extreme poverty, we must regularly measure progress.
+To better understand whether the world is on track to end extreme poverty, and how individual countries are faring, we must regularly measure progress.

 In coming years, the collection and analysis of reliable and comparable poverty data will take on added importance as poverty levels are watched more closely by everyone with a stake in development.